Fedora Community Operations (CommOps)

-Messaging and storytelling bring the "story" of the Fedora Project to both the contributor and user community.
+Messaging and storytelling bring the Fedora Project "story" to both contributors and user communities.
 Every year, a couple thousand people work on Fedora.
 Messaging is a way of sharing our story in multiple formats.
 We bring the message of what we as a community are doing out to others.
 Others include our contributors working in other areas of the project and users interested in what the Fedora community produces.
 When we share our story with each other, we are aware of other work happening in the Fedora community.
 Communicating the story of Fedora keeps our contributors moving together towards our goals.
 Good messaging helps our users better understand the goals and objectives of Fedora and how we plan to get there.

 Examples of things we do to support messaging and tell stories:

 CommOps measures community health and engagement through extensive metrics and data available about Fedora. fedmsg is a messaging bus with data about activity in the Fedora community.
 The data includes activity like git commits, new blog posts, wiki page edits, software build status, IRC meeting notes, and more.
 CommOps works with fedmsg to tell stories about our community, but specific types of stories.
 The stories told with metrics are helpful to understand what we may be doing right or wrong.
 It gives us a data-driven way to understand our huge community.